Particle-Based Assembly Using Precise Global Control: Preliminaries and problem definition

-\subparagraph*{Construction Step.} A tile can \emph{move} from one position $p$ to an adjacent position~$q$ as long as the neighborhood $N[p]$ is free.
-A \emph{construction step} is a sequence~$\sigma$ of moves such that $\sigma$ moves a tile to a position adjacent to an occupied position.
+\subparagraph*{Construction step.} A tile can \emph{move} from one position $p$ to an adjacent position~$q$ as long as the neighborhood $N[p]$ is free.
+A \emph{construction step} is a sequence~$\sigma$ of moves such that $\sigma$ moves a tile to a position adjacent to an occupied position, i.e., adjacent to a tile of the current assembly.
+Every construction step starts by \emph{adding} a new tile to the workspace.
 Without loss of generality, we assume that every construction step starts at position $(0,0)$.
-Analogously, we define a \emph{deconstruction step} as a sequence~$\widetilde\sigma$ that moves a tile from its position to the position $(0,0)$.
-If there is a deconstruction step for a tile $t$, we call $t$ \emph{removable}.
+Note that we limit a construction step to be completed, before the subsequent one can start.
+This means that during a construction step, only the newly added tile moves within the workspace.
+Whenever two tiles are at adjacent positions, they stick together and no longer separate.
+Analogously, we define a \emph{deconstruction step} as a sequence~$\widetilde\sigma$ that moves a tile from its position to the position~$(0,0)$.
+Note~that these are ``reverse'' moves, i.e., a tile can move from a position $p$ to an adjacent position $q$ if $N[q]$ is free.
+If~there is a deconstruction step for a tile $t$, we call $t$ \emph{removable}.

+We have not described the actual process of adding a tile to the workspace, as we do not use this in a real-life application.
+However, one idea would be to place all needed particles at a sufficiently large distance from each other so that they do not get too close to each other during a construction step.
+With this, one could make sure that a single particle is available at a predefined position after a construction step.
+Another possibility would be to keep them in a bin in which they cannot stick to each other, i.e., the glue only really sticks when particles are on the workspace.
+To add a new particle to the workspace, for example, a~physical gate would have to be opened.

-\subparagraph*{Constructibility.} Beginning with a seed tile, a polyomino~$P$ with $n$ tiles is constructible, if and only if there is a \emph{construction sequence} $\Sigma = (\sigma_1, \sigma_2, \dots, \sigma_n)$ of~$n$ consecutive construction steps such that the resulting polyomino $P'$, induced by successively adding tiles with $\Sigma$, is equal to $P$.
-Reversing $\Sigma$ yields a \emph{deconstruction sequence} $\widetilde\Sigma$, i.e., a sequence of deconstruction steps that iteratively removes tiles from $P$, eventually resulting in the empty workspace.
+\subparagraph*{Constructibility.} Beginning with a seed tile, a polyomino~$P$ consisting of $n$~tiles is constructible, if and only if there is a \emph{construction sequence} $\Sigma~=~(\sigma_1, \sigma_2, \dots, \sigma_{n-1})$ of~$n-1$ consecutive construction steps such that the resulting polyomino $P'$, induced by successively adding tiles with $\Sigma$, is identical to $P$.
+Reversing $\Sigma$ yields a \emph{deconstruction sequence} $\widetilde\Sigma$, i.e., a~sequence of deconstruction steps that iteratively removes tiles from $P$, eventually resulting in the empty workspace.
 We call a shape \emph{indestructible}, if there exist no deconstruction sequence for that shape.

+\subparagraph*{Problem description.} With the definitions given above, we are interested in the constructibility for a given shape.
+In particular, we consider the following decision problem.

+\textsc{Single Step Tilt Assembly Problem} (STAP) Given a shape $P$ of size $n$ and an anchored seed tile, does there exist a construction sequence of $n-1$ consecutive construction steps that constructs $P$?

+For non-constructible shapes we are interested in the maximum sized subshape that can be constructed.
+So we consider the following optimization problem.

+\textsc{Maximum Single Step Tilt Assembly Problem} (\textsc{Max}STAP) Given a non-constructible shape $P$ of size $n$ and an anchored seed tile, construct a subshape $P_{\max}\subset P$ where $\vert P_{\max}\vert$ is maximized.